 - Survey Design

-- Sample Selection
+- o Sample Selection

-- Sample Size
+- o Sample Size

-- Stratification and Clustering
+- o Stratification and Clustering

-- o Choice of Survey Media
+- Choice of Survey Media

 - Survey Development

 - Survey Questions

 - Survey Execution

-- · Data Analysis and Reporting Survey Results.
+- Data Analysis and Reporting Survey Results.

 4.2.2 Data strategy, Data gathering process

 We will stablish the strategy to locate and gather information in an organized manner.
 It also implies the strategies for data processing based on the selection and combination of complementary data sources.